 Tell us about yourself.

-I teach math in a mega-high school (over 3,000 students), sponsor a student club there and am the girls’ basketball announcer for our varsity team.
+I teach math in a mega-high school (over 3,000 students), sponsor a student club there, and am the girls’ basketball announcer for our varsity team.
 I have taught math at the secondary level for a little over 15 years.
-I have been married 28 years, and we have two adult sons.
+I have been married for 28 years, and we have two adult sons.
 My youngest son graduated from college this past June.
 With that, my husband and I are officially empty nesters.
 For fun, I play volleyball and piano.
 I also teach grades 5-7 in my church’s Sunday school.

 My general area of focus for my dissertation is closing the achievement gap for Black and Hispanic students across the U.S., something I am very passionate about.
 To that end, in 2007, I formed a company, READit, LLC, to focus on just that because I take all student learning seriously.
-Feel free to check us out at readitllc.com, and let me know if I can assist a school district near you.
+Feel free to check us out at readitllc.com, and let me know if I can assist in a school district near you.